 Your home is probably the most expensive thing you’ve ever bought.
 And you might be spending a sizeable chunk of your life repaying your home loan.
 A lot can happen in the years or even decades before your home loan gets paid off.
-If something happens to your income and you miss one too many mortgage payments, you and your family might find yourselves out on the streets without a roof over your heads.
-Mortgage insurance is designed to protect you and your family when you are unable to make your home loan repayments.

 - What is mortgage insurance?